sendbird/quickstart-desk-android/README.md

 ## Getting started

-If you're familiar with using external libraries or SDKs in your projects, installing Desk will be an easy and straightforward process.
+If you're familiar with using external libraries or SDKs in your projects, installing the Desk SDK will be an easy and straightforward process.

 ### Install Desk for Android